wr2313/Tools-Project/README.md

 	Attribute: Director, cast, keywords, genres
 	check similarity using cosine similarity

+3. A full list of the movies directed by your favourite director

+	Attribute: director, movie names, popularity

 ## Installation instructions:

 Here are all of packages we have implemented: